Alte Nationalgalerie, Berlin

-Possibly due to its imposing, vaguely intimidating, architecture, the Alte Nationalgalerie was selected by Alfred Hitchcock as filming location for his 1966 thriller movie Torn Curtain.
+Possibly due to the imposing, vaguely intimidating, architecture, the Alte Nationalgalerie was selected by Alfred Hitchcock as a filming location for his 1966 thriller movie Torn Curtain.

 Model of the Museuminsel with the Alte Nationalgalerie on the right, photo Jean-Pierre Dalbéra

 Photo by Robert Scarth (CC BY-SA 2.0).